kube-logging/logging-operator/docs/troubleshooting.md

     application: exchange
 ```

-### check the buffer path in the fluentd container
+### Check the buffer path in the fluentd container

 `kubectl exec -it logging-demo-fluentd-0 ls  /buffers`
 ```bash
 Defaulting container name to fluentd.